Freedom! (video game): Gameplay

 Players choose one of two characters (male or female).
 Attributes such as literacy and ability to swim are randomly generated, providing the player with different experiences during each playthrough.
 If the player's character is illiterate, written signs and notes appear onscreen as indecipherable symbols.
 Literacy also affects other areas of play.
-For example, early in the game, the character may receive a pass from his slavemaster in order to escape to the North.
+For example, early in the game, the character may receive a pass from their slavemaster in order to escape to the North.
 If they do not receive a pass, players are also given the option to forge a pass if the player's character is able to read and write.

 Freedom! was the first educational game to use an open-world environment, simulating real-world areas of Virginia, Maryland, and Delaware.
 During gameplay, players can travel in any direction using the stars, moss, or a compass to orient themselves.
 During travel, the player encounters random events such as interactions with slavecatchers, who pursue the player with dogs, as well as sympathetic members of the Underground Railroad, who provide the player with food and shelter.